ShihabYasin/jekyll-theme-monos/_posts/2022-01-04-Multilingual-Translation-with-Extensible-Multilingual-Pretraining-and-Finetuning.md

 3. Instead of training a model from language i to language j, a model is trained to translate N languages to N other languages.
 4. trained with temperature upsampling, which upsamples lower resource pairs so that the high resource languages do not dominate the training data.

 <p align="center">
   <img title="" width="200" height="80" src="../public/img/9.png"?raw=true" alt="">
 </p>

 5. On average, all models have around 5.7 to 7 BLEU points improvement over bilingual baselines.
+6.
 <p align="center">
   <img title="" width="800" height="290" src="../public/img/10.png"?raw=true" alt="">
 </p>

-However, multilingual finetuning would mean that the same model capacity must model many di- rections rather than just one, which could decrease performance.
+However, multilingual finetuning would mean that the same model capacity must model many directions rather than just one, which could decrease performance.

 <p align="center">